pgampe/spring-petclinic-microservices-swagger/README.md

 Note: The current helm chart assumes that the images are already available locally.
 To override this, use `--set image.registry="https://foo.bar/"` as an additional parameter.

+To view the rendered manifest files without installing them, use `helm template .`.
+To test them against your current kubernetes without executing them, use `helm template . |kubectl apply --dry-run --validate -f -`.

 ## Understanding the Spring Petclinic application

 [See the presentation of the Spring Petclinic Framework version](http://fr.slideshare.net/AntoineRey/spring-framework-petclinic-sample-application)